What do you need from me to get started?

-Graphics are at the heart of the infographic.
-Creating beautiful graphics for your infographic is important.
-People expect good visuals when they are looking at an infographic and information should be arranged in an attractive way that appeals to your target audience.
+People expect professional visuals when they are looking at an infographic.
+Information should be arranged in a logical way, with visuals that appeal to your target audience.
 Here are some simple tips:

 One of the most important aspects of an infographic is the information that you include.
 It should be on a topic that is valued by your primary audience.
 By addressing customer concerns, you can use your infographic to give them the valuable information they want while handling customer objections.

 Don’t forget that your infographic should always have an end goal.
 Why did you make it?
 What action do you want your audience to take?
 Consider adding your social handles and contact details.
 Never assume people know what you want them to do.
 Having a clear call to action removes any doubt and drives ROI.

 An interactive infographic takes the standard infographic and takes it to the next level.
 Using graphics and charts to visualise data, while also incorporating dynamic elements, like questions or pop-ups.
 This combination allows users to explore a dataset for themselves – often by providing details on mouseover, giving different coordinated views, or panning and zooming.
 By integrating interactive elements as the user navigates through your infographic, visitors can see how their beliefs, results or problems directly compare to the larger data set in real-time.

 A pitch deck is a brief yet persuasive presentation, often used by sales teams or to attract investment.
 Not only do these pitch presentations educate a prospect or customer about your product or service offering, but they seek to influence their purchase decisions.

 These pitch deck presentations are often created using PowerPoint, Keynote, Prezi or live as an Interactive PDF, and can be instrumental in persuading your audience to take action.